yugabyte/yugabyte-db/docs/content/preview/migrate/performance.md

 ## Improve export performance

-By default, yb-voyager exports four tables at a time.
+By default, yb-voyager exports one table at a time.
 To improve data export, parallelize the export of data from multiple tables using the [–-parallel-jobs](../yb-voyager-cli/#parallel-jobs) argument with the export data command to increase the number of jobs.
 Setting the value too high can however negatively impact performance; a setting of '4' typically performs well.

 ## Test results